melissaboiko/girly-notebook-theme/README.md

 installation
 ============

-1. prerequisites
+step 1. prerequisites
 ----------------
 you have to install the fonts (impornatn!!):
  - Iosevka SS05
  - Iosevka Aile
  - Victor Mono

-2. package install
+step 2. package install
 ------------------

 girly-notebook-theme is on melpa, and can be installed normally from `M-x list-packages` .

-3. apply theme
+step 3. apply theme
 --------------

 run `M-x` customize-theme.  tick the `girly-notebook` checkbox and